MontrealCorpusTools/PolyglotDB/docs/source/graph_queries.rst

        q = c.query_graph(c.phone).filter(c.word.id.in_(sub_q))
        print(q.all())

-In this case, it will find all `phone` annotations that are in the words listed.
+In this case, it will find all :code:`phone` annotations that are in the words listed.
 Using the :code:`id` attribute will use unique identifiers for the filter.
 In this particular instance, it does not matter, but it does in the following: